A.S. in Environmental Studies

-The Environmental Studies transfer and non-transfer
+The Environmental Studies transfer and non-transfer programs

-programs draw on a multi-disciplinary curriculum that
+draw on a multi-disciplinary curriculum that emphasizes the

-propose meaningful solutions to complex problems.
+meaningful solutions to complex problems.
 Successful

 completion of the degree requirements entails a broad scientific